DLA-PSU/personal-site-template/README.md

    </footer>
    ```
    - Replace `[Your Name]` with your actual name
-   - Replace year with the year when you created the site

 **2. For all other pages (Projects, CV):**
    - Open `template.html`